 Funding covers any expenses linked to the organisation of a research outreach event.
 It can be spent on preparations and publicity, the event itself and assessment of its impact.

 This list is by no means exhaustive… be creative!

 Grants can cover up to two years.
 Their value varies according to the scale of the events proposed.

-The country where the project is going to be undertaken, the title of the project, and its link to the website will be advertised on the European Researchers' Night (NIGHT) website in the events section.
+Coordinators of projects that passed the evaluation thresholds but were not retained for funding due to lack of financial resources will receive an information letter from the REA, indicating that should they request their event to be associated to the European Researchers' Night, such request would be automatically approved by the REA.
+No funding will be provided for associated events.
+However, the country where the project is going to be undertaken, the title of the project, and its link to the website will be advertised on the European Researchers' Night website in the events section.

 Further information about the events is available on the European Researcher's Night webpage .